nguyentumine/AIO-Boot/README.md

 #### Some issues to be resolved:
 - Partition in FAT32 format can not save files larger than 4GB in size.
 If you want to save the file size is greater than 4GB, please format your USB or HDD to NTFS format.
 - To be able to boot UEFI, you need a FAT32 partition.
 If you want to use NTFS, but still supports UEFI, please create a FAT32 partition and copy that folder into the EFI.
-- Use BootICE to create multiple partitions and USB.
-AIO Boot helps you can boot on all the hidden partition.

 # How to create a bootable USB
 AIO Boot has many features but it's very simple and compact.
 The creation of the AIO Boot is even simpler with just a few clicks.